matthewbae/mf-memory-repro/README.md

 Note: I created `react-remote`, and it doesn't reproduce the memory leak.
 Although it consumes more memory using `material-icons`, at least it releases the memory.
 You can test `react-remote` by doing `npm ci` and `npm run start` and seeing the gc logs.

+You don't have to run `next-host` with `next-remote` to reproduce the issue.

 ## Summary

 This icon import causes the problem.
 See [ExposedComponent.tsx](./next-remote/components/ExposedComponent.tsx)